opentripmodel/documentation/app/docs/Fundamentals/overview.md

 OTM needs to be applicable in many use cases which requires great flexibility.
 This flexiblity can complicate the code if you process OTM internally (for example when dealing with inline vs reference associations).
-You are not required - or even encouraged - to completely implement the specification if doesn't fit your use cases.
+You are not required - or even encouraged - to completely implement the specification if it doesn't fit your use cases.
 Focus on the parts of OTM that you need and translate between OTM and your internal format at the boundaries of your services.